 The first production model was the 38K series, weighing in at 35 tons and carrying a 4.5 cubic yard general purpose or rock bucket.

-Power came from a Caterpillar D343T six-cylinder turbocharged diesel rated at 275 flywheel horsepower and this was directly connected to a Caterpillar three-speed full powershift transmission.
+Power came from a Caterpillar D343T six-cylinder turbocharged diesel rated at 275 flywheel horsepower which was directly connected to a Caterpillar three-speed full powershift transmission.

-A 6,500lb counterweight was fitted to the rear end of the machine to maintain balance when fully loaded if it was not equipped with a rear attachment.
+A 6500 pound counterweight was fitted to the rear end of the machine to maintain balance when fully loaded if it was not equipped with a rear attachment.

 For such a large machine, the Cat 983 was remarkably easy to operate, featuring pedal steering and excellent visibility all around.

-Options included a cab, various rock & general purpose buckets, rippers, a Hyster winch and different widths of track shoe.
+Options included a cab, various rock and general purpose buckets, rippers, a Hyster winch and different widths of track shoe.

-Due to strict OSHA regulations in the USA which were coming into force at the time, a ROPS canopy was made mandatory for machine s/n 38K1378 upwards.
+Due to strict OSHA regulations in the USA which were coming into force at the time, a ROPS canopy was made mandatory for machine Serial No. 38K1378 upwards.

 As is the case with most new machines, some adjustments to the design were required early on to iron out some bugs which had manifested themselves.